-The Internship Program has as a primary goal the enhancement of the intern’s knowledge and experience base on issues related to the mission of Joint Council.
+The Internship Program has as a primary goal to enhance the intern’s knowledge and experience on issues related to the mission of Joint Council.
+The internship at Joint Council teams interns with an attentive mentor, expands your professional network and provides an opportunity to produce real work.
 The internship is a non-paid position.
 Joint Council makes no promise of employment at the conclusion of the internship.

 - Help implement new development and donor initiatives